-Divided into Part I - Principles and Practice of Insurance, and Part II - Travel Insurance, these Study Notes have been prepared to correspond with the various Chapters in the Syllabus for the Travel Insurance Agents Examination.
+These Study Notes have been prepared to correspond with the various Chapters in the Syllabus for the Principles and Practice of Insurance Examination.
 The Examination will be based upon these Notes.
 A few representative examination questions are included at the end of each Chapter to provide you with further guidance.

-It should be noted, however, that these Study Notes will not make you a fully qualified insurance practitioner or insurance specialist.
+It should be noted, however, that these Study Notes will not make you a fully qualified insurance practitioner r or insurance specialist.
 It is intended to give a preliminary introduction to the subject of Principles and Practice of Insurance, as a Quality Assurance exercise for Insurance Intermediaries.